sejungkwak/connect-4/README.md

   - I used this method to detect touch devices and not add the `mouseover` event listener to the cell.

 - iPhone audio autoplay
-  - Source: user2415116 and AndrewL’s answer on [Stack Overflow](https://stackoverflow.com/questions/31776548/why-cant-javascript-play-audio-files-on-iphone-safari)
+  - Source: user2415116 and AndrewL's answer on [Stack Overflow](https://stackoverflow.com/questions/31776548/why-cant-javascript-play-audio-files-on-iphone-safari)
     - Storing the `Audio()` constructor in a variable, adding the `autoplay` property to it and changing the `src` enables it to play the sound once the user turns on the sound with an iPhone.
   - I used this method to fix a bug that was causing freezes on the __Play__ page when the sound is on.